Decision Making

 B: You gotta choose 'em wisely.

-Example of Akrasia Effect:
+Example of Akrasia Effect

 Akrasia is the state of acting against your better judgment.